-Yaakov summons the rest of his sons in order to bless them as well.
-Yaakov's blessing reflects the unique character and ability of each tribe, in its unique mission in serving G-d.
+Yaakov summons the rest of his sons to bless them.
+Yaakov's blessing reflects the unique character and ability of each tribe, directing each one in its unique mission in serving G-d.

-Yaakov passes away at age 147.
-A tremendous procession accompanies his funeral cortege up from Egypt to his resting place in the Cave of Machpela in Chevron.
+Yaakov dies at age 147.
+A tremendous procession accompanies his funeral cortege up from Egypt to his resting place in the Cave of Machpela in Hebron.